-She said that "famine conditions" were looming in some areas of the country, making it "increasingly urgent that both parties immediately recommit themselves to inclusive, political negotiations", recalling that leaders from both sides were on notice of possible US sanctions for any human rights abuses or for threatening peace.
+She warned that "famine conditions" were looming in some areas of the country, making it "increasingly urgent that both parties immediately recommit themselves to inclusive, political negotiations", recalling that leaders from both sides were on notice of possible US sanctions for any human rights abuses or for threatening peace.

 More than seven months of war has left thousands dead and displaced 1.5 million people, and aid agencies are warning of famine if fighting continues.

 UNMISS, the UN mission, laid the blame for the truce violation squarely with Machar's forces.

 The rebels claim to control the town, their former headquarters, located some 500km north of Juba and close to the Ethiopian border.

 But the UN said that fighting was going on, with the heaviest clashes on Monday reported around the government army barracks, just west of the town.

 UN peacekeepers remain in control of their base, where more than two dozen civilians are sheltering inside.

 Fighting in South Sudan had eased since May, in part due to heavy rains that have hampered troop movements.

 Previous ceasefire deals have failed to stick, and peace talks in luxury hotels in the Ethiopian capital Addis Ababa have made little progress.